Securing the Unseen: A Deep Dive into Attestation Frameworks for Non-Human Identities

 What exactly are we verifying when we attest an NHI?

 - The importance of tamper-proof evidence collection: Evidence must be collected in a way that prevents tampering, ensuring its integrity.
+This often involves using hardware roots of trust like TPMs.

 - Standardizing claim formats for interoperability: This allows different systems to understand and process attestation data consistently.
+Standardized formats, like those based on JSON Web Tokens (JWTs) or other structured data, ensure that an attestation from one system can be understood and acted upon by another, regardless of their underlying technologies.

 Understanding these components and processes is crucial for implementing robust attestation frameworks.